ECB expands pandemic support to over $1.5 trillion

 ** Euro-zone stocks turned positive briefly after the PEPP increase, led by banks

-** The euro reversed earlier losses and was on course for an eight-day winning streak against the U.S. dollar
+** The euro EUR=EBS reversed earlier losses and was on course for an eight-day winning streak against the U.S. dollar

-** Ten-year German bund yields eased around 2 basis points
+** Ten-year German bund yields DE10YT=RR eased around 2 basis points

 JAI MALHI, GLOBAL MARKET STRATEGIST AT J.P.
 MORGAN ASSET MANAGEMENT: